bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 ---------------------------------
 In general, data processing in modules can be described in a simple scheme.

 The base of the system is an engine: it provides basic I/O functionalities.
-It is started via a Mesos framework which provides distributed task dispatching and then the statistics on task execution.
+It is started via a Mesos framework which provides distributed task dispatching and then the information on task execution.
 The engine performs data processing using an uploaded module.

 .. figure:: _static/engine.png
    :scale: 120%